unified-doc/unified-doc-dom/spec.md

 `unified-doc-dom` relates to:
 - the DOM in that its APIs are fully compatible with the DOM.
 - [unified][] and [hast][] in that it works with documents rendered as a result of these ecosystems of tools and utilities.
-- [unified-doc] in that it is extends DOM-based methods to documents rendered by the library.
+- [**unified-doc**][unified-doc] in that it is extends DOM-based methods to documents rendered by the library.
 Note that API methods in `unified-doc` are not DOM-compatible.

 ### Goals
 `unified-doc-dom` aims to